swarnava-dutta/Free-Exam-Dumps/README.md

                 f.write(f' - {link}\n')
             print(f"Topic {topic} links added to file.")
 ```
-- Groups and writes the discussion links to a file based on their topic.
+- Groups and writes the exam question links to a file based on their topic.

 ### Main Function: